-The School District ("the District") is located in Roscommon County with its administrative offices located in Roscommon, Michigan.
-The District operates under an elected 7-member board of education and provides services to its 1,013 students in elementary, middle school, high school, special education, transportation, food service, and athletics.
+Central Lake Public Schools ("the District") is located in Antrim County with its administrative offices located in Central Lake, Michigan.
+The District is governed by the Central Lake Public Schools Board of Education ("the Board"), which has responsibility and control over all activities related to public school education within the District.
+The District provides services to its 281 students in elementary, middle school, high school, special education instruction, guidance, health, transportation, food service and athletics.
 The District receives funding from local, state, and federal government sources and must comply with all of the requirements of these funding source entities.
-The District is not included in any other governmental reporting entity as defined by generally accepted accounting principles.
+However, the District is not included in any other governmental reporting entity as defined by the generally accepted accounting principles.
 Board members are elected by the public and have decision-making authority, the power to designate management, the ability to significantly influence operations, and the primary accountability for fiscal matters.